space-physics/msise00/README.md

    python3
    ```
    If you need to install Python, consider [Miniconda](https://conda.io/miniconda.html) as it's a small install (normally, use the 64-bit version).
-2. Matlab &ge; R2014b
-3. The function `msise00.m` gives some examples of what you can do (run, plot) MSISE-00 from Matlab calling Python (and ultimately the original Fortran code).
+2. The function `msise00.m` gives some examples of what you can do (run, plot) MSISE-00 from Matlab calling Python (and ultimately the original Fortran code).
-   The functions in that file `xarrayind2vector()` and `xarray2mat()` translate Python's advanced Xarray N-D data structures to Matlab arrays.

 ## Reference